ansible/ansible/docsite/latest/rst/gettingstarted.rst

 Choosing Between Paramiko and Native SSH
 ````````````````````````````````````````

-By default, ansible uses paramiko to talk to managed nodes over SSH.
-Paramiko is fast, works
-very transparently, requires no configuration, and is a good choice for most users.
+By default, ansible 1.3 and later will try to use native SSH for remote communication when possible.
+This is done when ControlPersist support is available.
+Paramiko is however reasonably fast and makes
+a good default on versions of Enterprise Linux where ControlPersist is not available.
+However, Paramiko
-However, it does not support some advanced SSH features that folks will want to use.
+does not support some advanced SSH features that folks will want to use.
+In Ansible 1.2 and before,
+the default was strictly paramiko and native SSH had to be explicitly selected with -c ssh or set in the
+configuration file.

 .. versionadded:: 0.5